YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/install/elastic/INSTALL-elastic.md

 # LoRa micro service with Elasticsearch and Kibana

 ## Installation on Ubuntu Server 16.04 LTS
- You can either follow the step-by-step tutorial or run the [microservice script](#startscript) to setup and run the micro service.

 ### 1. Install elasticsearch and kibana